-This document does not address the administration of glucagon, an injectable medicine for the treatment of severe hypoglycaemia, nor technical issues associated with continuous subcutaneous infusion devices (insulin pumps), however it does include a small section on CSII where principles of SCIT apply.
+This document does not address the administration of glucagon, an injectable medicine for the treatment of severe hypoglycaemia, nor technical issues associated with continuous subcutaneous infusion devices (insulin pumps).

 Introduction

 An increasing number of Australians are injecting diabetes medicines.
 This is due to an increasing prevalence of diabetes, the move to earlier insulin use in type 2 diabetes and the newer classes of non-insulin injectable medicines for type 2 diabetes.